How to choose a management information system (MIS)

 The DfE's guidance on buying for schools recommends using a framework agreement for goods and services unless you have a good reason not to.

-This means you don't need to run a lengthy and complex tendering process and reduces the risk of legal challenges from suppliers.
+This means you don't need to run a lengthy and complex tendering process, and it reduces the risk of legal challenges from suppliers.

 Use the DfE's tool to find approved framework agreements.